COMP6900/COMP6900.github.io/pages/Lectures/lec4.md

 Note a disk formatted with GPT will usually have a secondary GPT that mirrors the primary GPT, but stored in the higher end LBAs.

 - useful for recovery.
 Should not be touched by software at all

+## Ext4

+The 'extension 4' filesystem is a partition scheme used widely on linux systems.
+Mainly for root and general storage partitions/filesystems.

+- the 4th extension to the original linux filesystem scheme.
+Ext 1,2,3 are all extensions as well